Complaints and Remedy Policy 2024 - 2027

 12.1 In order to monitor our complaints we keep the following information:

-12.2 Any outstanding repairs or promised actions which are discussed with the customer are monitored on a tracker by the Complaints team and customers are given regular updates.
+12.2 Any outstanding repairs or promised actions which are discussed with the customer are documented on a tracker by the Complaints and Feedback team, and monitored and progressed by the relevant department.
+Customers are given regular updates as agreed with the department.

 12.3 We have systems in place to ensure that a complaint can be remedied at any stage of our complaints process.